wilsonmar/oss-perf/tableau.md

 QUESTION: You don't need to instal Public or Reader if you have Deskstop installed?

 After installation on a Mac, select a client to invoke from within Finder.
-Pull down the Go menu for Applications or press Shift+command+A.
+Pull down the Finder Go menu for Applications or press Shift+command+A.

 <a id=“TableauPublic”>
 ## Tableau Public</a>